BIAB Manicures Are the Gel-Acrylic Hybrid You've Been Waiting For

 When it came to testing BIAB nails, the hardest part was picking a color.
 The rest was as simple as sitting down, sipping a seltzer, and letting my amazing nail artist (New York's Tara Haye) get to work.

-While the process is a bit lengthy (the filing and refining step is still required), it goes by quick because the color is built into the product.
-There's no crafting, then shaping, then painting required.
+While the process is a bit lengthy (the filing and refining step is still required), it goes by quickly because the color I chose was sheer enough to be built into the product.
+(You can choose darker gel color overlays, but they'll need to be painted over a clear BIAB base—this is because the colors need to be sheer enough to cure properly.)
 In fact, we had enough time for Haye to craft the cutest little cherries on my chocolate brown shorties.
-Hailey Bieber farmers market nails who?
+Hailey Bieber, farmers market nails, who?

 Walking out of my appointment, I couldn't help but notice how strong my nails felt—there's no bending these babies.
 They're also as smooth to the touch as a traditional gel manicure and look pretty cute.